m4salah/dlog/docs/Bulma.md

-A CSS only framework. used to provide a basic look for xlog.
+A CSS only framework. used to provide a basic look for dlog.

 https://bulma.io/